 This month long journey of historic Pittsburgh places is moving right along from planes (see yesterday’s post about the art deco style of the Allegheny County Airport) to trains.
 I am writing this post while riding Amtrak’s Pacific Surfliner in from Anaheim to just north of Los Angeles to meet a friend for dinner.
 I just sent a photo of the Anaheim Train Station to a friend and commented on how this transit hub really creates a great public space.

-This was my first visit to the Anaheim Train Station, which is know as… Read the rest
+This was my first visit to the Anaheim Train Station, which is know as ARTIC, (Anaheim Regional Transportation Intermodal Center).… Read the rest

 Today’s post for preservation month was shared by Jonathan Denson on his Facebook Page Discovering Historic Pittsburgh.
 If you are interested in historic buildings, the Discovering Historic Pittsburgh Facebook page should be on your radar.
 Check out some of his recent posts on homes in Titusville and McKeesport.

 Jonathan shared a link to the post about the Moltrup Steel Mansion on the blog Circa, which is an entire blog about old homes all across the country.
-I could spend all afternoon browsing through the houses on here.
+I… Read the rest

 If you have crossed the river from downtown to the Northside you probably know the name Rachel Carson because you have crossed the Rachel Carson Bridge.
 The Rachel Carson Bridge is one of the Three Sister’s bridges, the other two bridges are named for Roberto Clemente and Andy Warhol.
 If you are not familiar with her work, this should give you a clue that Rachel Carson is an important Pittsburgher.